 Picking up new vocabulary in Portuguese was more difficult when I began studying but became easier with time.
 It was the opposite case with German.
 It was easy to pick up vocabulary initially with German but became more difficult with time.

 The Easiest Language to Learn is…

 “What is the easiest language to learn?” isn’t an easy question to answer.
 There are some concrete answers for it depending on where you’re from and what languages you speak.

 If you’re a monolingual native English speaker from the United States, then the easiest language to learn is most likely going to be Spanish.

 From a global perspective English and Spanish are relatively similar languages.
 Although there are some languages that might be more similar to English, like Dutch for instance, you’re very unlikely to have the same kind of exposure to Dutch in the United States as Spanish.
 This is especially true if you live in the Southwest, Texas or Florida.

 Your motivation is also likely to be greater when it comes to learning Spanish.
 Maybe it will give you more opportunities to travel for work or jump into conversations with Spanish speaking friends or colleagues.

 Not to mention how you might recognize a word in Spanish at the grocery store or on a sign in the airport.
 In language learning little victories like this can be a huge driving force for progress.

-Motivation for learning a language can be even more important than the language itself considering the amount of effort required is large even for languages that are considered less difficult, hence the reason so many people are interested in finding the easiest language to learn.
+Motivation for learning a language can be even more important than the language itself.
+The amount of effort required to even learn languages that are considered “easy” is large.
+Hence the reason so many people are interested in finding the easiest language to learn.